Do you accept health insurance?

 Do you offer a sliding scale?

 Yes, the majority of my practice is reserved for sliding scale slots.
-My practice prioritizes sliding scale slots for activists/organizers, Black and Brown people, trans/nonbinary/gender-expansive people, sex workers, as well as others with identities marginalized by our society.
+My practice prioritizes sliding scale slots for people facing state and other forms of repression because of their identity and/or organizing work.

 What is the length and frequency of sessions?